 Berwyn is a larger medium-sized city located in the state of Illinois.
 With a population of 56,368 people and ten constituent neighborhoods, Berwyn is the 24th largest community in Illinois.
-Berwyn has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Berwyn has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Berwyn is an extremely ethnically-diverse city.
 The people who call Berwyn home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Berwyn, accounting for 61.59% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Berwyn residents report their race to be White, followed by Black or African-American.
-Berwyn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 59.15% of the city’s residents.
 Important ancestries of people in Berwyn include Irish, German, Polish, and Czech.

 The most common language spoken in Berwyn is Spanish.
 Other important languages spoken here include English and Tagalog.